Predicting Molecule Size Distribution in Hydrocarbon Pyrolysis using Random Graph Theory: Molecular Dynamics simulations for obtaining training and test data

 An important aspect of extracting data from MD simulations is the criterion for when two atoms should be treated as bonded.
-We used the bond duration and bond length criterion proposed in \cite{QianArticle}: two atoms are considered to be bonded if the interatomic distance has been less than a threshold distance $\lambda$ for a threshold duration $\tau$.
-The values for $\lambda$ and $\tau$ were taken from Yang et al. \cite{QianArticle}: $\lambda = 1.98\,\si{\angstrom}$ for C-C bonds, $\lambda = 1.57\,\si{\angstrom}$ for C-H bonds, $\lambda = 1.09\,\si{\angstrom}$ for H-H bonds, and the bond duration was set to $\tau = 0.096\,$ps.
+We used the bond duration and bond length criterion proposed in \cite{EnzeArticle}: two atoms are considered to be bonded if the interatomic distance has been less than a threshold distance $\lambda$ for a threshold duration $\tau$.
+The values for $\lambda$ were taken from Chen et al. \cite{EnzeArticle}: $\lambda = 1.98\,\si{\angstrom}$ for C-C bonds, $\lambda = 1.57\,\si{\angstrom}$ for C-H bonds, $\lambda = 1.09\,\si{\angstrom}$ for H-H bonds.
+The bond duration was studied at different temperatures using the protocol developed by Chen et al. \cite{EnzeArticle} (see Supplementary Materials Section \ref{sec:bond_duration}) and the value $\tau = 0.096\,$ps was set for all temperatures.